 SIH deliver a range of bioinformatics training courses open to University of Sydney research staff, students and affiliates.
 We deliver training in next generation sequencing analysis and in the use of specialist bioinformatics software on Artemis, HPC and on the Genomics Virtual Lab.
 We can also deliver courses and content as part of internal or external collaborative training programs.
 For example, we have delivered bioinformatics workshops as part of training programs for NSW Health, Westmead Institute for Medical Research and for various Faculties/Schools across the University.

 - Introduction to DNA and RNA sequence analysis on Galaxy

-- Introduction to RNA sequence analysis on Artemis (coming soon)
+- Introduction to RNA sequence analysis in R (coming soon)

 - Introduction to CLC Genomics Workbench on Artemis